MQuaresma/mquaresma.github.io/_posts/2020-04-11-Setting-up-OPTEE-and-Linux-for-the-Pine-A64.md

 The resutling tar archive should be placed in the [root partition](#rootfs) in the respective subdirectories.

 ## U-Boot
+U-Boot is the normal world bootloader, however the repo also includes a SPL which will be loaded by BL1.

 ### Modifications
 The binary image built for the Pine A64+ board in mainline U-Boot doesn't load OPTEE, thus the script used to generate the Device Tree Binary must be patched.
 The [patched version](/assets/mksunxi_fit_atf_optee.sh)